IAmParadox27/jellyfin-plugin-file-transformation/README.md

 {
   "id": "00000000-0000-0000-0000-000000000000", // Guid,
-  "fileNamePattern": "", // Regex Pattern for the file to patch "tranformationEndpoint": "/YourPluginController/TransformEndpoint" // An endpoint on your plugin that will accept the content and mutate it.
+  "fileNamePattern": "", // Regex Pattern for the file to patch "transformationEndpoint": "/YourPluginController/TransformEndpoint" // An endpoint on your plugin that will accept the content and mutate it.
 }
 ```